2021 Tenere 700: 3 year Review

 2021 Yamaha Tenere 700 3 year Review

 The T7 has really impressed me with it's overall competence, quality, refinement, fun factor & endearing synergy & cache.
-It has a big dirt bike feel while also being very road friendly with a jack of all trades, master of none capability that I really enjoy & appreciate.
+It has a big dirt bike feel while also being road friendly with a jack of all trades, master of none capability that I really enjoy & appreciate.
 Aside from its height & high center of gravity the T7 is confidence inspiring off-road & easy to ride with it's ample, linear, torque rich power & very good traction compliments of frame, swingarm & output shaft geometry optimized to push the rear tire down on acceleration.
 Every design has compromises & Yamaha chose to infuse traction prowess by placing the motor high in the frame to the detriment of lower center of gravity & seat height.

 My ownership since Aug 2020 has been what I would consider Yamaha & Tenere 700 typical, in that I have had no significant issues over the past 3 years except for the rear shock rebound adjuster threads stripping (likely user error, the manual specifies caution & restrictions on range of adjustment) & never had to wait long for Yamaha parts.
 My ownership history, tweaks & upgrades are documented elsewhere in this blog...you can search via the magnifying glass symbol near the top right of the blog page.